DassinXion/Html/Note.md

 </style>
 ```

-But if you want to style some element through the class, you should begin with a point in friont of the elements’ name.
+~~But if you want to style some element through the class, you should begin with a point in friont of the elements’ name.~~ <!--INCORRECT-->

 ```html
 <style>